opnfv/netready/docs/release/scenarios/os-odl-gluon-noha/scenario.description.rst

   ii) create a new vpn object
   iii) bind the port to the vpn object

-More detailed information can be found in the `Gluon feature guide <../release_userguide/index.html>`_.
+More detailed information can be found in the :ref:`Gluon feature guide <netready-userguide>`.

 Scenario-specific test cases